John and Frances Angelos Law Center, Room 1015

 Could this Train Make it Through: The Law and Strategy of the Gold Train Case, Yale Journal on Human Rights Law and Development (2012)

-Limits of Law, Prerogatives of Power: Interventionism After Kosovo, (book review) 96 American Journal of International Law 489, (April 2002)
+Book Review: Limits of Law, Prerogatives of Power: Interventionism after Kosovo, by Michael J. Glennon 96 American Journal of International Law 489, (April 2002)

 Letting Federal Unions Protest Improper Contracting Out 10 Cornell Journal of Law and Public Policy.
 581 (Summer, 2001)